 Satisfied customers become advocates for the brand, sharing positive experiences on the Internet, referring others, or providing testimonials.
 This stage can contribute to brand growth and attract new customers.

 It's important to note that the number of customer journey phases and their specific definitions may vary based on a business's unique characteristics and customer journey.
 The stages you end up with will serve as a framework for understanding and improving the customer experience, identifying pain points, and developing targeted strategies for each phase of the customer journey.

 Define the scope

 It's crucial to determine the specific part of the customer journey you want to focus on.

-You can get a bird's-eye view of the end-to-end journey by concentrating on high-level stages, such as awareness, consideration, preference, action, and loyalty.
-This perspective allows you to understand the whole journey from initial discovery to ongoing engagement after the purchase.
+You can get a bird's-eye view of the end-to-end journey by concentrating on high-level client journey stages, such as awareness, consideration, preference, action, and loyalty.
+This perspective lets you understand the whole journey from initial discovery to ongoing engagement after the purchase.

 Alternatively, you can delve deeper and focus on specific aspects of the customer journey, identifying and analyzing areas that require immediate attention or those where you have significant knowledge.

 For example, if you have a retail store, you can zoom in on the delivery stage, carefully mapping it out to uncover customers’ pain points or opportunities for improvement.